heritage-happenings/heritage-happenings.github.io/pages/2020-C19-Statistics.md

 COVID-19 daily statistics for California, San Francisco, Marina district and the Heritage census tract neighborhoods

+## Wanted

+The media, Wikipedia, federal, state and county COVID-19 data sources all present their statistics in different ways.

+The lack of standards is distressing and confusing.
+It would be nice to build up a daily report of numbers that would be useful to Heritage residents and staff that can be easily read and understood.

+Ideas:

+* No more than six numbers
+* two columns: current and previous
+* CA, SF & Heritage

 ## Source: https://sfgov.org

 ### Data from [COVID-19 Cases and Deaths]( https://data.sfgov.org/stories/s/dak2-gvuj )